lalanikarim/telnyx-fastrtc/README.md

-# AI Chatbot and Phonebot Demo with Telnyx/FastRTC
+# AI Chatbot and Phone Agent Demo with Telnyx/FastRTC

 ## Overview
 This is a proof-of-concept (POC) project integrating **Telnyx** with **FastRTC** to build a real-time voice chat application powered by AI.
 The project leverages WebRTC for real-time audio communication and LangChain for AI-driven conversational capabilities.
 In addition to AI-powered voice chat via the web interface, the project also supports phone-based interactions.
 Users can call the AI agent and have real-time conversations over the phone.